ehando/march_madness/README.md

 4. Historical Tournament Data: This dataset contains information on past March Madness tournaments, including the teams that participated, their seeding, and their performance in the tournament.

 5. Turnover Rate: Is a measure of a teams ability to protect the ball and avoid turnovers.
-It is calculated as the percentage of a team's possessions that result in a turnover.
-Lower turnover rates indicate better ball security, while higher rates indicate a higher likelihood of giving up possession.

-6. Barttorvik Adjusted Efficiency: Is a measure of a team's overall offensive and defensive performance that takes into account the quality of their opponents.
-Higher adjusted efficiency values indicate that a team is able to score more points per possession than their opponents, while lower values indicate a less efficient performance.
+6. Barttorvik Adjusted Efficiency: Is a measure of a team's overall offensive and defensive performance.

 7. KENPOM Adjusted Efficiency: Is a statistical measure used in college basketball to evaluate a team's offensive and defensive performance.
-It takes into account factors such as the strength of a team's opponents, the location of the game, and the pace of play

 ## Data Cleaning
 * Manipulated data to get specific variables of interest to be included in the data frame